golemfactory/yapapi-service-manager/README.md

 service_wrapper = service_manager.create_service(
     # Service implementation, class inheriting from yapapi.services.Service
     service_cls,

-    # Arguments that will be passed to the runtime start.
-    # This currenly makes sense only for custom runtimes --> Erigon example
-    start_args=[],

     # Factory function returning instance of yapapi_service_manager.ServiceWrapper
     # Sample usage --> Erigon example